 Paul Johnson, IFS director

-As well as advancing our understanding of how inequalities in the UK are changing and why, a major output from the study will be proposals for the most effective policy responses to different types of inequality.
+As well as advancing our understanding of how inequalities in the UK and elsewhere are changing and why, a major output from the study will be proposals for the most effective policy responses to different types of inequality.
 It will give governments, particularly the British government, a far clearer and more holistic view of the effectiveness of available policy options and trade-offs between them.
 We will publish new data and analysis on a regular basis over the course of the study, providing opportunities for engagement with government, researchers, the media, and the public.

 "The nature of Inequality, and the forms it takes, are changing rapidly in the 21st century and it is an issue that lies at the heart of our political discourse.
 It is inherent to the increasingly vehement debate around concepts of fairness, rights, gender, ethnicity and identity.
 As an independent funder, the Nuffield Foundation sees the Deaton Review as a project central to our purpose to define and enhance opportunity and social well-being.
 The evidence and argument that will come from the thinking of such a distinguished panel, led by Sir Angus Deaton, has the potential to refashion what we know about inequality and present viable policy options for securing a more emancipated and inclusive society."

 Tim Gardam, Chief Executive of the Nuffield Foundation